 Transition to Adulthood and Independent Living – Get an array of resources and services supporting youth—including those in foster care and juvenile justice systems—to encourage healthy transitions to adulthood.

 RAINN (Rape, Abuse and Incest National Network): Warning Signs for Teens – Use these tips to spot whether a teen may be experiencing abuse.
 If you suspect sexual abuse, you can talk to someone who is trained to help by calling the National Sexual Assault Hotline at 800-656-HOPE (4673) or chatting online.

 Health Topics - Locate information for consumers on 1,600 health topics.

-Health Information Telephone Lines - National Institutes of Health (NIH) provides telephone information lines to help you find information on a number of diverse health topics such as cancer treatment options, rare diseases, or child health.
+Health Information Telephone Lines - National Institutes of Health (NIH) provides telephone information lines to help you find information on diverse health topics, such as cancer treatment options, rare diseases, or child health.

 Supplemental Nutrition Assistance Program (SNAP) - Learn where and how to apply for SNAP.
 Most of the telephone numbers listed are toll-free; some accept collect calls.
 Find local retail stores that welcome SNAP Electronic Benefit Transfer (EBT) customers.

 Benefits.gov – Find more than 1,200 federally-funded benefit and assistance programs and get information about eligibility.